avaneev/biteopt/README.md

 particularly good at improving an existing sub-optimal local solution.
-This strategy offers a very fast convergence on 1-3 dimensional problems, moderate convergence speed on 4-10 dimensional problems, and slow convergence speed on >10 dimensional problems, usually much slower than the best competing strategies.
+This strategy offers a very fast convergence on 1-3 dimensional problems, moderate convergence speed on 4-10 dimensional problems, and slow convergence speed on >10 dimensional problems, usually slower than the best competing strategies.

 This strategy was compared with the results of this paper (on 241 published non-convex problems): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp) This strategy was able to solve 64% of problems in 10 attempts, 2500 iterations each.
-For 1-2 dimensional problems, this strategy's success rate is 97%.
-For 3-9 dimensional problems the success rate is 68%, for 10-30 dimensional problems the success rate is only 37%.
+For 1-2 dimensional problems, this strategy's success rate is 95%.
+For 3-9 dimensional problems the success rate is 65%, for 10-30 dimensional problems the success rate is only 37%.

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
-Running 10-20 times is a minimal requirement.
+Running 10 times is a minimal requirement.
 This strategy is hugely probabilistic and it depends on its initial state, which is selected randomly.
 In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
 Based on the